frankstepanski/node-express-course/week3/readme.md

 Once the Express server is running and listening for requests, we need to define how the server should respond to any given request.

-To tell our Express how to deal with any given request, we register a series of routes.
+To tell our Express server how to deal with any given request, we register a series of routes.
 Routes define the control flow for requests based on the request's path and HTTP verb.

 For example, if your server receives a **GET** request at **/about**, we will use a route to define the appropriate functionality